jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Even the communists, fascists (and of course other ideologies too) confirm the power of technology by denying it to those they want to oppress.
 Each tries to bring technological progress to their society but do not understand technology grows by the same means as biology, because both are playing the same Game of Life in the eternal job of building and maintaining order before it falls apart.

-No system has yet applied evolutionary thinking to tools themselves.
+No broadly adopted system has applied evolutionary thinking to tools themselves.
 Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenets of Darwin's evolution.
-The rise and fall of countries, peoples, nations and empires is following this technological evolution.
-The difference is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.
+The rise and fall of countries, peoples, nations and empires tracks this technological evolution more closely than we like to admit because it's a fate that affects us so much.
+The biggest different in our evolution is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.

 Thus, there are large spurts and conflicts we call civil wars, depressions, and revolutions that are a human story to explain natural events.